ryseto/ryseto.github.io/joinus.md

 permalink: /JoinUs/
 ---

-A postdoc position is available in the Computational Soft Matter and Biomaterials group at [the Wenzhou Institute, University of Chinese Academy of Science](http://www.wibe.ac.cn).
+One postdoc position is available in the Computational Soft Matter and Biomaterials group at [the Wenzhou Institute, University of Chinese Academy of Science](http://www.wibe.ac.cn).
 We seek motivated researchers of simulation modeling in soft matter, biophysics, and biomaterials.
 1. Directions
 - Suspension rheology and fluid mechanics
 - Coarse-grained simulations for soft matter systems